 Department of Modern Languages, Literatures and Cultures

-Prof. Donna R. Miller (Chair of English Linguistics and Head of English Language Studies Program) (donnarose.miller@ unibo.it)
+Prof. Donna R. Miller (Chair of English Linguistics, Head of the English Language Studies Program and Director of CeSLiC, center of linguistic-cultural studies in LILEC) (donnarose.miller@ unibo.it)

 Dr. Sabrina Fusari (email@example.com)

 Dr. Monica Turci (email@example.com)

 In the light of our teaching and research experience in recent years, the English Language Studies Program has been thoroughly